MrChebik/Java8-Training/Chapter 3 - Programming with Lambdas/README.md

 ## Task 8
 Generalize Exercise 5 by writing a static method that yields a `ColorTransformer` that adds a frame of arbitrary thickness and color to an image.

+## Task 9
+Write a method `lexicographicComparator(String... fieldNames)` that yields a comparator that compares the given fields in the given order.
+For example, a `lexicographicComparator("lastname", "firstname")` takes two objects and, using reflection, gets the values of the `lastname` field.
+If they are different, return the difference, otherwise move on to the `firstname` field.
+If all fields match, return `0`.